 “The first woman that I ever saw put make up on her face was a black woman, that’s my mom..so when I’m thinking of my customer that is one of my customers and I wanted everybody to feel they can come and be a part of the Fenty beauty moment and the new generation in my words.” – Ri, Vogue interview

 In New Zealand, I found it so hard to get my hands on Fenty anything, or know where to go to even look at a piece.
-I did find a crop top on sale for $350 at the Puma outlet store -down from $500 – in Dressmart at the Base in Hamilton; I couldn’t justify it at all, so I walked away.
-As a student these types of designer items aren’t realistic but what I fell in LOVE with was the sports chic, the exploration of sports materials layered with slick, heavy, industrial but feminine textures.
-It took me back to the innocence of being 12 when I played sports and only wore orange Adidas tearaway pants because that was the only colour I didn’t have to hem up without losing the logo at the ankle.
-In 2017 Top Shop on Queen St was stocking Ivy Park and so brown women reclaiming the sportswear space was another reason to celebrate being a young WOC in 2017.
-The Fenty ‘good juice’ was drawn for me through the braided seams, pop pants, domes, creepers, fish net textures lending to a sense of bad ass gothic ghetto, motorcross-thick materials, the mix of black and pastels.
-Over Christmas, I was gifted the Fenty buckwheat creepers from Platypus in St Luke’s mall (on sale) making my 2017 complete.
+I did find a crop top on sale for $350 at the Puma outlet store, down from $500, in Dressmart at the Base in Hamilton.
+But as a student and solo mum at the time, I couldn’t justify it at all, so I walked away.
+Looking back now I wonder who in Hamilton, in its demographic could afford it..
+As a student those types of designer items aren’t realistic but what I fell in LOVE with was the sports-chic, the exploration of sports materials layered with slick, heavy, industrial but feminine textures.
+It took me back to the innocence of being 12 when I played sports and only wore orange Adidas tearaway pants (because that was the only colour I didn’t have to hem up without losing the logo at the ankle).
+I actually think it was a size boys 14, purchased from Stirling Sports at the center in Porirua.

 UNPACKING EXCLUSION AND SOCIAL CONDITIONING